shoui520/shoui520.github.io/docs/resources.md

 - [B9GOOD](http://b9good.com/) - you can stream raw anime here.
 - [Anime-Raws](https://sites.google.com/view/animerawsmasterlist/home#) - you can stream or download raw anime here.
 They are all MEGA links, and MEGA supports streaming video.
 - [Itazuraneko Anime Library](https://itazuraneko.neocities.org/library/satuei/anime.html) - collection of anime, itazuraneko.
-- [Animelon](https://animelon.com/) - watch anime with Japanese subtitles.
-It doesn't work 99% of the time though...
-Check the next thing out instead.
+- [Animelon](https://animelon.com/) - stream anime with Japanese subtitles.
 - **[※ AnimeCards - Subtitles](https://animecards.site/subtitles/)** - Goes over how to get Japanese subtitles and how to sync them for the video.
 - [Crunchyroll](https://www.crunchyroll.com) - it's free but with ads.
 You can turn off subtitles.